intmus/inttheory19-20/_03-triads-7chords-leadsheet/a1-triads.md

 A complete definition combines these ideas.
 - Closed voicing stacks all pitches of a chord in an ascending order that does not skip a chordal member.
-- Open voicings can have chord members stacked in any order, skip chord members.
+- Open voicings can have chord members stacked in any order and skip chord members.
     - All open voicings will cover more than one octave because of this.

 ### *Root* versus *bass*